Should I Resign?

 Lodging a Tribunal Claim [ET1]

 You must lodge an Employment Tribunal claim within three months less one day from the [last act] of discrimination or harassment.
-The three months less one day does not run from the time you lodge your letter. of grievance.
-Should your employer not have concluded its investigation during this timeframe, you need to get your claim lodged with the Employment Tribunal.
-Don't leave it until the last minute, I am of the opinion you should bang it in at least a week before the deadline.
+The three months less one day does not run from the time you lodge your letter of grievance.
+Should your employer not have concluded its investigation during this timeframe, you need to get ACAS involved in the pre-claim conciliation.
+Don't leave it until the last minute.
+Once ACAS are involved the rule of three months less one day is 'stayed' in order to give ACAS a reasonable opportunity to settle the matter to obviate the litigative route.

 If you want to have a look at the law, to see what your employer may be in breach of, then see the segment on Breach of Contract.